lis-kp/alice/README.md

 We provide a quick example on how to run it on an English temporal task (MC-TACO).

-The examples was ran on the DGX-1 machine.
+The examples were ran on the DGX-1 machine.

 ## Environment Setup